googlearchive/blaze_compiler/README.md

   $data: {$ref: "#/definitions/stamped_value"}
 ```

-In JSON schema you are able to extend model objects using the allOf modeling construct ([example](http://spacetelescope.github.io/understanding-json-schema/reference/combining.html)).
+In JSON Schema you are able to extend model objects using the allOf modeling construct ([example](http://spacetelescope.github.io/understanding-json-schema/reference/combining.html)).
 However, blaze does not currently support this.
 Let us know if you need it!

 #### Inline testing